christophercarney2/Spotify_Listening_History_Database/README.md

 ## Requirements
 - An active Spotify account (can be free or paid)
-- Python 3.9 or higher
+- Python 3.9
-- PostgreSQL 16 or higher
+- PostgreSQL 16 (newer versions may work, but compatibility not guaranteed)
 - Spotify Web API key
+- See requirements.txt for dependencies
 - **Primary Libraries Used:** Spotipy, SQLAlchemy, psycopg2, pandas

 ## Installation